intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/tensor_parallelism.md

 Taking "llama" as an example, we need three modifications:

 - First, we need to split the weight used in the 'matmul' calculation.
-- Second, determine the size of 'n_head' after splitting, based on the number of nodes in parallel computation(world_size).
+- Second, determine the size of 'n_head' after splitting, based on the total number of nodes in parallel(world_size).
-- Finally, insert the 'all_reduce' operator where necessary.
+- Finally, insert the 'all_reduce' operator after the final matmul.

-For instance, when splitting the FFN (feed-forward network) module, it is visible in the FFN flowchart that both 'feedforward.w1.weight' and 'feedforward.w3.weight' are part of the first 'matmul' computation.
+For instance, when splitting the FFN (feed-forward network) module, it is visible in the FFN flowchart that both 'feed_forward.w1.weight' and 'feed_forward.w3.weight' are part of the first 'matmul' computation.
 This portion of the 'matmul' should be split by column, considering the weight in ITREX is already transposed.
-Here, we only need to set the 'split_type' of these two weights to 'TP_1D_ROW' within the 'calc_split_type()' function in 'models/modelutils/model_files.h'.
+We only need to set the 'split_type' of these two weights to 'TP_1D_ROW' within the 'calc_split_type()' function in 'models/modelutils/model_files.h'.

-The 'feedforward.w1.weight' belongs to the second part of the 'matmul' calculation in the FFN process diagram, the 'split_type' should be set to 'TP_1D_COLUMN'.
+The 'feed_forward.w1.weight' belongs to the second part of the 'matmul' calculation in the FFN process diagram, the 'split_type' should be set to 'TP_1D_COLUMN'.
 This ensures that the partial results from the first 'matmul' calculation can be independently used for the second 'matmul' calculation.
-There are also some primitives between the two 'matmul' calculations, and since these primitives are element-wise, they are also calculated independently on their respective nodes.
+There are also some primitives between the two 'matmul' operations, and since these primitives are element-wise, they are also calculated independently on their respective nodes.

 For the attention module, there are four weights: 'attention.wq.weight', 'attention.wk.weight', 'attention.wv.weight', and 'attention.wo.weight'.
 The 'split_type' for 'attention.wq.weight', 'attention.wk.weight', and 'attention.wv.weight' should be set to 'TP_1D_ROW'.
 In contrast, 'attention.wo.weight' should be set to 'TP_1D_COLUMN'.
 The calculations for the primitives in between are all independent.

 When the weight splitting is complete, the actual 'n_head' computed by each node when running the model is correspondingly reduced, so it is necessary to reset the size of 'n_head'.
 Code is simple like:

 ```C++